 - Examination and consultation with an oncologist

-- Detailed biochemical blood and urine tests to determine the concentration of hormones or other substances
+- Biochemical blood and urine tests to determine the concentration of hormones or other substances

 - Blood test for chromogranin A